WebOfTrust/keri/docs/Q-and-A-Security.md

 ### *Q: Does KERI protect a controller against stupid mistakes?

-If a controller of a public identifier has a KEL published and with the same authorotative keypair produces another KEL and does not check it's inconstent with the first one?
+If a controller of a public identifier has a KEL published and with the same authoritative key pair produces another KEL and does not check it's inconsistent with the first one?
 No, KERI does not protect against that level of stupidity.
 By comparison, public ledger based identity systems do protect against this stupidity.
 (*SamMSmith*)